-Shopping in Bruges is pretty simple to understand, you may find a couple of shops tucked away in a desolate corner, but in essence it’s concentrated in and around the main shopping arteries: Steenstraat, Vlamingstraat, Langestraat, Noorzandstraat and Zuidzandstraat.
+Shopping in Bruges is pretty simple to understand, you may find a couple of shops tucked away in a desolate corner, but in essence it’s concentrated in and around the main shopping arteries: Steenstraat, Vlamingstraat, Langestraat, Noorzandstraat and the adjacent Zuidzandstraat.

 Most high street brands are well represented and off the beaten track you are certain to encounter smaller independent shops and boutiques.

 In the Noordzandstraat and Zuidzandstraat you will also find the covered shopping centre, Zilverpand.

 Most shops are open from 9am to 6pm, but some close on a Sunday.
 You will notice the absence of large supermarkets, as they are all located outside the historical centre.
 Markets are regularly held in different locations around the city.
 The main food market is held on Wednesdays between 8am and 1pm in front of the Belfort.
 On Saturdays, also between 8am and 1pm, there’s a larger food and non-food market held on t’Zand and the nearby Beursplein.

 The fish market sells fresh North Sea produce each morning from Tuesdays to Saturdays.